TDP's Gangula Prathap Reddy likely to join BJP

-New Delhi [India], Aug 1 (ANI): Telugu Desam Party (TDP) leader Gangula Prathap Reddy is likely to join the Bharatiya Janata Party (BJP), a senior party said on Thursday.
+New Delhi [India], Aug 1 (ANI): Telugu Desam Party (TDP) leader Gangula Prathap Reddy, who had vacated his Nandyal Lok Sabha seat for late prime minister PV Narasimha Rao in 1991, is likely to join the Bharatiya Janata Party (BJP), a senior party leader said on Thursday.

+The 68-year-old was once considered close to the Congress top leadership and had vacated his parliamentary seat for Rao to contest after becoming the Prime Minister.

-Confirming the joining, BJP general secretary P Muralidhar Rao said Reddy is familiar with the party and its ideology.
+Speaking to ANI, BJP general secretary P Muralidhar Rao said Reddy is familiar with the BJP and its ideology.

-"He was in BJP for a brief stint and the party is not new to him.
+"He (Reddy) was in BJP for a brief stint and the party is not new to him.
 He expressed his desire to be a part of the BJP.
 He is impressed with the leadership of our Prime Minister Narendra Modi and we feel that we can extensively use him in Andhra Pradesh.
-He is a mass leader and holds good clout in the Rayalaseema region," Rao told ANI.
+He is a mass leader and holds good clout in the Rayalaseema region," he said.

-"Trust me, many more (leaders) are going to join us," he added.
+"Trust me, many more (leaders) are going to join us," Rao added.

 Reddy had joined BJP in 2000 and was a member of the party's national council.
 He had also toured Andhra Pradesh extensively and became co-convener of Rashtriya Jal Sadhana Samithi.